-Fig.~\ref{chi_crit(j)_varm} shows the effect of rotation on the heating rate at marginal stability, expressed in terms of $\chi_{\rm marg}$.
+Fig.~\ref{chi_crit(j)_varm} shows the effect of rotation on the convection parameter at marginal stability, referred to as $\chi_{\rm marg}$.
 This threshold for unstable convective modes decreases with rotation for all $m$ considered, thus showing a \emph{destabilising} effect on convection near its marginal stability.
 Such a destabilising effect is surprising and stands in striking contrast to the adverse effect of rotation at $\chi=6.5$ discussed in the last paragraph.
-We propose that this effect can be interpreted by the mixed nature of the modes near the transition between SASI and convection.
-In this interpretation, the destabilising effect of rotation on convection is a remnant of the rotational destabilisation of SASI in the regime where the convective mode retains some characteristics of SASI near the transition between the two instabilities.
-The behaviour of a mode with respect to rotation would then be expected to depend on how close the heating rate is to the SASI/convection transition.
-Indeed, Fig.~\ref{chi_crit(j)_varm} shows that the heating rate at marginal stability $\chi_{\rm marg}$ decreases faster for smaller $m$ when rotation is increased.
-In the absence of rotation, when $m$ increases, the transitional $\chi_{\rm trans}$ from SASI to convection decreases (see Fig.~\ref{wi(chi)}) while the marginal stability depends little on the azimuthal number.
-As a result, the difference $\chi_{\rm trans}-\chi_{\rm marg}$ increases with $m$, and the residual effect of SASI decreases.
-This highlight the mixed SASI/convection state of the modes near $\chi_{\rm trans}$ for small rotation rates.
+We interpret this effect as a consequence of the mixed nature of the modes near the transition between SASI and convection.
+In this interpretation, the destabilising effect of rotation on convection is a residual effect of the rotational destabilisation of SASI which is well established numerically \citep{YamasakiFoglizzo2008,Blondin+2017,Walk+2022} but has never been explained physically.
+The effect of rotation is thus expected to depend on how close the convection parameter is to the SASI/convection transition.
+This expectation is in agreement with Fig.~\ref{chi_crit(j)_varm}, which shows that the convection parameter at marginal stability $\chi_{\rm marg}$ decreases faster with rotation for modes with smaller $m$.
+In the absence of rotation, when $m$ increases, the transitional $\chi_{\rm trans}$ from SASI to convection decreases (see Fig.~\ref{wi(chi)}) while the marginal stability $\chi_{\rm marg}$ depends little on the azimuthal number.
+As a result, the difference $\Delta\chi \equiv \chi_{\rm trans}-\chi_{\rm marg}$ increases with $m$, and the residual effect of SASI decreases.
+This highlights the mixed SASI/convection nature of the modes near $\chi_{\rm trans}$ for small rotation rates.